+45 65 41 47 94

 to handle regional and highly specialised functions within clinical microbiology.

 to diagnose infectious diseases on the basis of sample material from patients.
 For this purpose the Department uses microscopy, cultivation, mass spectrometry, PCR, DNA sequencing, antigen detection and serological examination for antibodies targeted at a number of micro-organisms.

 to carry out resistance testing on isolated bacteria and fungi.

 to offer clinical advice to departments and primary health care regarding diagnostics, prophylaxis and treatment of infectious diseases.
-The department is staffed with laboratory technicians until 9pm and has a physician on call day and night.
+The department is staffed with laboratory technicians during all hours and has a physician on call day and night.

 to carry out statutory registration, reporting and monitoring of infectious diseases.